 On June 24, 2021, the Company's subsidiary, SG DevCorp, entered into an operating agreement with Jacoby Development for a 10% non-dilutable equity interest for JDI-Cumberland Inlet, LLC.
 The Company contributed \$3,000,000 for its 10% equity interest.
+During the nine months ended September 30, 2022, the Company contributed an additional \$148,570.
 The purpose of JDI-Cumberland Inlet, LLC is to develop a waterfront parcel in a mixed-use destination community.
 The Company has determined it is not the primary beneficiary of JDI-Cumberland Inlet, LLC and thus will not consolidate the activities in its consolidated financial statements.
 The Company will use the equity method to report the activities as an investment in its consolidated financial statements.

-On February 24, 2022 the Company made a \$500,000 capital investment for a 1.2% ownership in Moliving, a nomadic hospitality solution company.
-The Company also executed a side agreement to build the firstsixty Moliving units and an additional ninety units after the first sixty units are manufactured.
+On February 24, 2022 the Company made a \$500,000 capital investment for a 1.2% ownership in Moliving, a nomadic hospitality solution company, which included in investment in non-marketable securities on the accompanying condensed consolidated balance sheets.
+The Company also executed a side agreement to build the first sixty Moliving units and an additional ninety units after the first sixty units are manufactured.

 Cash and cash equivalents - The Company considers cash and cash equivalents to include all short-term, highly liquid investments that are readily convertible to known amounts of cash and have original maturities of three months or less upon acquisition.
-Cash and cash equivalents totaled \$13,146,418 and \$13,024,381 as of March 31, 2022 and December 31, 2021, respectively.
+Cash and cash equivalents totaled \$2,118,169 and \$13,024,381 as of September 30, 2022, and December 31, 2021, respectively.

 Short-term investment - The Company classifies investments consisting of a certificate of deposit with a maturity greater than three months but less than one year as short-term investment.
-The Company had no short-term investment as of March 31, 2022 or 2021, respectively.
+The Company had no short-term investment as of September 30, 2022 or December 31, 2021, respectively.